Lordship of El Carpio

-The Lordship del Castillo del Carpio (Sp: Señorio del Castillo de Carpio or the Señorio del Carpio) was a Spanish title of nobility established in 1325 by García Méndez de Sotomayor.
-The title lends its name to the House of Carpio.
+The Lordship of El Carpio (Señorio del Carpio) was a Spanish title of nobility established in 1325 for García Méndez de Sotomayor.

 History

-The lands consisting of the Señorio del Castillo de Carpio were conquered by King Ferdinand III of Castile in 1240 as a part of the larger Reconquista.
+The lands consisting of the Señorio del Carpio were conquered by King Ferdinand III of Castile in 1240 as a part of the larger Reconquista.
 Part of the lands conquered in Ferdinand III's Alcocer (Al-Qusayr) campaign were granted to one of the families that assisted in the campaign, namely the Meléndez or the House of Méndez de Sotomayor.
 By 1325, Garcia Méndez de Sotomayor managed to unite the lands granted to his family and built a tower at El Carpio to be used as the center of government for his lands.
-The tower was completed in 1325 which is also the date associated with the founding of the Señorio del Castillo de Carpio.
+The tower was completed in 1325 which is also the date associated with the founding of the Señorio del Carpio.